slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 </html>
 ```

-Based on the code above we now know:
+Based on the code above I see that:
 - The `d9e28afcf0b274a5e0542abb67db0784` directory is world writable
 - The GET parameters for this code are `no_results` and `bookid`
 - The SQL query is clearly injectable as there is no sanitization done

-I downloaded the entire .db file using the PHP filter LFI and it only contains a single tables with two rows so there is nothing of value to extract using an SQL injection.
+I downloaded the entire .db file using the PHP filter LFI and it only contains a single table with two rows so there is nothing of value to extract using an SQL injection.

 ```
-root@ragingunicorn:~/htb/kryptos# sqlite3 books.db
+# sqlite3 books.db
 SQLite version 3.27.2 2019-02-25 16:06:06
 Enter ".help" for usage hints. sqlite> .tables